sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           stored.
     --is-uri              If set, tar_pattern will be treated as a URI rather than a path/
-    --shard               Split samples among multiple tar files. 'tar_pattern' should be a format string into which the shard number can be inserted.
+    --shard               Split samples among multiple tar files. 'tar_path' will be extended with a suffix '.x', where x is the shard number.
     --max-samples-per-shard MAX_SAMPLES_PER_SHARD
                           If sharding ('--shard' is specified), dictates the number of samples in each file.